Rack-Aware MSR Codes with Linear Field Size and Smaller Sub-Packetization for Tolerating Multiple Erasures

 \subsection{Fundamental terminology and relevant results}

 In this paper, when we mention that $\mathbf{B}$ is an $m\times n$ block matrix, we always suppose that $\mathbf{B}$ is partitioned uniformly, i.e., the size of every block entry of $\mathbf{B}$ is identical.
-In addition, we also use the following matrix operator $\boxtimes$ and blow-up map which are stated in \cite{LWHY}.
+In addition, we use the following matrix operator $\boxtimes$ and blow-up map.
 For a matrix $\mathbf{A}$ and an $m\times n$ block matrix

 we define

 where $\otimes$ is the Kronecker product.
 It should be noted that the result of $\mathbf{A}\boxtimes \mathbf{B}$ relies on the way in which the rows and columns of $\mathbf{B}$ are partitioned.
 Moreover, we will make clear the partition whenever we employ this notation.
 When each block entry of $\mathbf{B}$ is a scalar over $\mathbb{F}_q$, we have $\mathbf{A}\boxtimes \mathbf{B}=\mathbf{B}\otimes \mathbf{A}$.